List of alien races in Marvel Comics: Xantha

 The Xantha are a semi-humanoid race with pale yellow skin that stands 4 ft 6 in on average.
 They originate from the planet Xanth (aka Planet X) which was destroyed in a collision with a rogue asteroid.
 With the help of Mister Fantastic, the survivors established a new home planet of New Xanth, first from the sun in the New Jatskan star system in the Milky Way galaxy.
 Kurrgo is a Xantha.
 First seen in Fantastic Four #7 (October 1962).

 Xantha in other media

 The Xantha appear in the Fantastic Four episode "Prisoners of Planet X".

 Xartans

-The Xartans are a race of Shapeshifting species capable of detailed duplication of living or non-living subjects.
+The Xartans are a shapeshifting species capable of detailed duplication of living or non-living subjects.
 They come from the planet Xarta, fourth from the sun in the Zugano star system in the Fornax galaxy.
 In their true forms, Xartans have orange skin and average 6 ft 9 in in height.
 First seen (as the Carbon-Copy Men) in Journey into Mystery #90 (March 1963).